janneengestoft/birc-project/README.md

 (replace `username` with your cluster user name)

 Watch the terminal to see what is going on.
-After a while a jupyter notebook should show up in your browser window.
+After a while, a jupyter notebook should show up in your browser window.
 The first time you do this, your browser may refuse to show jupyter because the connection is unsafe.
 In Safari you proceed to allow this.
 In Chrome, you can simply type the characters "thisisunsafe" while in the Chrome window:

 <img src="img/thisisunsafe.png" alt="image" width="450"/>